MoodDrop/MoodDrop/replit.md

 ## Overview

 Hushed Haven is a full-stack web application that provides a safe, anonymous space for users to express their emotions through text or voice messages.
 The platform features a clean mobile-first design with admin functionality for content moderation.
+The application now uses persistent PostgreSQL database storage for production reliability.

 ## User Preferences